X̱á:ytem: History

 Over time, during the years after alienation of native lands by colonization, the site of X̱á:ytem had been used as a pasture.
 The property is adjacent to a highway built in the early 20th century.
 After it was sold to a developer and initial work on grading the site was begun, concerns about the site's potential archaeological value prompted an examination by Gordon Mohs.
-This led to the dramatic finding that it was immensely ancient, and it has been ranked among the oldest-known habitation sites in North America.
+This led to the dramatic finding that it was immensely ancient, and included direct physical evidence connecting the Sto:lo to their spiritual mythology.